 The implementation of the principles

-In 1983, he wrote a book on abnormal reactions due to Qigong practices, and on the basic principles of BuQi® treatment.
-He is in charge of a project by the Department of Traditional Chinese Medicine on 'Qigong as a treatment for myopia', and this is the starting point of his theory on the double vicious circle.
-A chapter of this book was devoted to BuQi®, but his departure for Europe means that no writing will be published in China.
+In 1983, he wrote a book on abnormal reactions due to Qigong practices and the basic principles of BuQi® treatment.
+The Department of Traditional Chinese Medicine entrusted him with a research project on 'Qigong as a treatment for myopia', and this was the starting point for his theory on the double vicious circle.
+A chapter of this book is devoted to BuQi®, but his departure for Europe meant that no writings were published in China.

 The principle of the double vicious circle is the interaction of incorrect posture and emotional and psychological factors in the occurrence of a disease (double vicious circle of posture and mental stress).
 This becomes the theoretical basis of BuQi®, the causes of diseases being to be sought in their interaction.

-Doctor Shen will develop techniques to eliminate the BinQi (toxic residues of the metabolism) and the transmission of information thanks to the force of the Dantian (energy center) which allows to guide the energy out of the body, and to clean it of the BinQi .
-Many exercises (daoyin) will be associated with patient treatment techniques, so that everyone can act on their health.
+Dr. Shen will develop techniques to eliminate BinQi (toxic residues of metabolism) and the transmission of information thanks to the force of the Dantian (energy center) which allows to guide the energy out of the body, and clean it of BinQi.
+Then many exercises (daoyin) are associated with the techniques of treatment of the patients, so that each one can act on his health.

 Installation in Belgium and teaching

-Called to participate in a congress in Europe about his work on the treatment of myopia by Qigong, he moved to Belgium in Ghent and began to teach BuQi® in 1991.
-He developed the BuQi® System, which includes both the techniques of treatment with the energy force and different practices.
-The goal is to help people correct their posture, eliminate BinQi, so that the energy flows freely.
+Invited to participate in a conference in Europe about his work on the treatment of myopia with Qigong, he settled in Ghent, Belgium and began teaching BuQi® in 1991.
+First, he developed the BuQi® System, which includes both energy treatment techniques and various practices.
+The goal is to help people correct their posture, eliminate BinQi, so that energy circulates freely.

-Doctor Shen Hongxun transmits from that moment a teaching which explains the principles of BuQi® and implements these principles through practices: He creates Taijiwuxigong, and allows his students to discover the forces at work in the Taiji practices.
-Indeed, Doctor Shen Hongxun thinks that everyone can act on their own health, through practices such as Taijiwuxigong, Taiji 37, Taiji of the Celestial Mountain, and many daoyin.
-These practices bring to start the Dantian, to circulate the energy in the body, to release the BinQi meridians...
+From that moment on, Doctor Shen Hongxun transmitted a teaching that explained the principles of BuQi® and implemented these principles through practices: He created Taijiwuxigong, and allowed his students to discover the forces at work in Taiji practices.
+Indeed, Doctor Shen Hongxun believes that everyone can act on their own health, through practices such as Taijiwuxigong, Taiji 37, Taiji of the Heavenly Mountain, and numerous daoyin.
+These practices lead to activating the Dantian, circulating energy in the body, freeing the BinQi meridians…

 He thus develops an internal art at the service of the person, for health and well-being, calm and inner harmony.